Swathimrs/NextGen-Business-Insights/README.md

 **View objective:**

-1. Created a dashboard [Home View](https://github.com/Swathimrs/NextGen-Business-Insights/blob/main/Home%20Page.png)(https://www.homepage.com) for the user to navigate to different Views in the Dashboard.
+1. Created a dashboard [Home View](https://github.com/Swathimrs/NextGen-Business-Insights/blob/main/Home%20Page.png)for the user to navigate to different Views in the Dashboard.

 2. The Images have navigation to their respective Views.